 If you enjoy listening to music while you’re on tour, think about taking an outdoor Bluetooth speaker with you, for tunes in the ‘van, on the pitch or at the beach; one example is the Carbon Audio Zooka (£40 new on eBay) with a Bose SoundLink Mini (£170). be sure to remain considerate to your neighbours when playing any music, however.

-For accessing the internet while on the move, consider buying or renting a MiFi dongle.
+For accessing the internet in a motorhome while on the move, consider buying or renting a MiFi dongle.
 These clever devices use 3G, 4G and (soon) 5G to create a Wi-Fi hotspot that several of your phones, tablets or laptops can log in to.
 In our experience, they’re effective in all but the most rural settings.

 Check with your campsite to find out what the mobile reception is like when you book your stay.
 Alternatively, with good 3G or 4G phone reception, simply use your mobile hotspot as a Wi-Fi hub.